ryanhyma/react-answers/README.md

 - All text displayed to users in JSON language files for easy updates and translations -  view the [fr.json file](src/locales/fr.json).

 ### AI Integration
-- Multiple AI service providers with failover support
+- Multiple AI service providers  enables testing and exploration of strengths and weaknesses of different models
+- Failover to other AI service if one fails
-- Prompt caching implementation
+- Prompt caching implementation to improve response quality and speed
   - Claude: Using `anthropic-beta: prompt-caching-2024-07-31`
   - GPT: Automatic caching
 - Confidence rating system
-- Temperature set to 0.5 for more deterministic responses
+- Temperature set to 0.5 for more deterministic responses for both models, but still allows for some variation to improve response quality
-- Conversation history management
+- Conversation history management - pass conversation history to AI service for context
-- Enhanced citation handling
+- Enhanced citation handling - 404 errors for canada.ca urls are replaced by link to canada.ca search page
 - System prompts optimized for 2024 model compatibility

 ### Privacy Protection
 - PII (Personally Identifiable Information) safeguards:
-  - Basic redaction for name patterns in English and French - TODO better algorithm
+  - Basic redaction for name patterns in English and French - TODO apply better algorithm from [feedback tool](https://github.com/alpha-canada-ca/feedback-viewer/blob/master/src/main/java/ca/gc/tbs/service/ContentService.java)
   - Pattern detection for unformatted numbers like phone numbers account numbers, addresses
   - Anonymous data storage
 - Conversation history management with privacy controls